-The Australian Open is a tennis tournament, the first of the four Grand Slam tournaments to be held in the professional tennis calendar.
+The Australian Open is the first of the four Grand Slam tournaments to be held in the professional tennis calendar.
 Held on hard courts since 1988, it is one of the biggest sports events in the Southern Hemisphere.

-Novak Djokovic has won a record 9 Men’s Singles titles, with Margaret Court winning a record 11 Women’s Singles titles.
-The 2021 Australian Open champions were:
+Novak Djokovic of Serbia has won a record 10 Men’s Singles titles and counting, with Margaret Court of Australia winning a record 11 Women’s Singles titles.

 When is the Australian Open?